Elenochka01/Ironclad/README.md

 ### Ironclad
 ---
 ### Project Description
+This project features a Selenium automation script developed in Java to validate the functionality of the "Solution" and "Company" sections of a website.
+- In the "Solution" section, the script verifies that each item in the dropdown menu is clickable.
-This project features a Selenium automation script developed in Java.
-The script automates the process of testing the "Solution" and "Company" sections.
-The script employs an assertion method to confirm that the user is correctly redirected to the "Careers" page.
-The **Thread.sleep** method was used only for visual validation to ensure that every step is clearly visible in the recorded video.
-The video is also attached—please check it out.
+- In the "Company" section, it ensures that users are correctly redirected to the "Careers" page using assertion methods.
+The Thread.sleep method is used solely for visual validation to make each step clearly visible in the recorded video.
+The test execution video is also attached for reference—please check it out.

 ---
 ### Technologies & Tools Used